Quantization of symplectic fibrations and canonical metrics

 \subsection{Moment map for balanced embeddings}

 In this section, we study the behaviour of the moment maps associated with \emph{balanced embeddings}, introduced by Donaldson \cite{Don01} and Wang \cite{Wan05} in their study of canonical metrics in complex geometry.
-We relate the derivative of these moment maps at a balanced embedding with the derivative of Donaldson's maps, and show how Theorems \ref{gapvb} and \ref{TTpexpcv} give a lower bound on their spectral gap, recovering the results of \cite[Th.\,5]{KMS16} and \cite[Th.\,7]{Fin12}.
+We relate the derivative of these moment maps at a balanced embedding with the derivative of Donaldson's maps, and show how Theorem \ref{gapvb} gives a lower bound on their spectral gap, recovering the results of \cite[Th.\,5]{KMS16} and \cite[Th.\,7]{Fin12}.

 Consider first the setting of Section \ref{vbcase}, fix $p\in\N$ big enough and let $q\in\Prod(\HH_p)$ be a $\nu$-balanced Hermitian product in the sense of Definition \ref{nubaldef}.
 Let $\mathbb{G}(\rk(E),\HH_p)$ be the Grassmanian of rank-$\rk(E)$ planes inside $\HH_p$, and let us consider the natural injection